pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/_index.md

 ---
 # metadata #
 title: Export Data
-description: Learn the different ways you can export transformed data from Pachyderm.
+description: Learn the different ways you can export transformed data from MLDM.
 date:
 # taxonomy #
 tags: